kirsie/Matura/README.md

 python matura.py -r -p m*

 ### Additional argument --lokalne
-When you add --lokalne or -l to your command line argument, program will use data from your local disk if matura.db file exist, if not program will create local data from remote data, store it in matura.db file and then use it.
+When you add --lokalne or -l to your command line arguments, program will use data from your local disk if **matura.db** file exist, if not program will create local data base from remote data, store it in **matura.db** file and then use it.